adlnet/xAPI-Spec/xAPI.md

 ###### GET agents
 Example endpoint: http://example.com/xAPI/agents

-Return a special, Person Object for a specified agent.
+Return a special, Person Object for a specified Agent.
 The Person Object is very similar to an Agent Object, but instead of each attribute having a single value, each attribute has an array value, and it is legal to include multiple identifying properties.
 Note that the argument is still a normal Agent Object with a single identifier and no arrays.
-Note that this is different from the FOAF concept of person, person is being used here to indicate a person-centric view of the LRS agent data, but agents just refer to one persona (a person in one context).
+Note that this is different from the FOAF concept of person, person is being used here to indicate a person-centric view of the LRS Agent data, but Agents just refer to one persona (a person in one context).

 An LRS capable of returning multiple identifying properties for a Person Object SHOULD